Weng Contemporary

 Écritures-Park Seo-Bo-1

 In 1967, Park Seo-Bo initiated the Écriture series, consisting of sculptures built from delicate and fine lines drawn repetitively.
 The primary idea was not to convey a message, but to focus on the act of emptying the self.
-In the artist’s creations, process and discipline are paramount — the repetitive gesture allowing a deep connection with nature that translates to the physical traces left on the surface.
+In the artist’s creations, process and discipline are paramount — the repetitive gesture allows a deep connection with nature that translates to the physical traces left on the surface.

 I want to reduce the idea and emotion in my work to express only that.
 I want to reduce and reduce — to create pure emptiness.